-The Omohundro Institute Author Series is offered as part of the Institute’s commitment to introducing its authors and their work in Early American scholarship directly to public audiences.
+The Omohundro Institute Author Series is offered as part of the OI’s commitment to introducing its authors and their work in Early American scholarship directly to public audiences.

 The second OI Author Series talk was presented on January 31, 2017, in New York and featured Gregory O’Malley, author of Final Passages: The Intercolonial Slave Trade of British America, 1619–1807.
 Professor O’Malley is Associate Professor of History at the University of California, Santa Cruz and serves as a member of the Omohundro Institute’s Council.
 He was the 2011 Andrew W. Mellon Foundation Postdoctoral Fellow at the Omohundro Institute.
 He published Final Passages in 2014 with the Omohundro Institute.
 The book has since won several prizes for helping redraw the map of forced African migrations during the slave trade era.